 The urgency for fast yet efficient fulfillment processes is imperative as more B2B businesses cross the digital threshold.
 In a post-Amazon world, millennials drive this demand, with 73% involved in the B2B buying process today.

 Growing customer expectations expand how businesses can appeal to their buyers by streamlining order management software’s fulfillment processes.
 This software can help a B2B manage orders across different sales platforms, centralize information, and reduce supply chain complexity.

-B2Bs are adopting new technologies and have stunned the entire commerce marketplace with the way they’re integrating mobile wallets, one of the critical B2B eCommerce trends in 2022, into their business model.
+B2Bs have stunned the entire commerce marketplace by adopting new technologies.
+They’re integrating mobile wallets, one of the critical B2B eCommerce trends in 2022, into their business model.